hughperkins/jeigen/README.md

 - Windows Server 2003 R2 64-bit, using Visual Studio 2013, and 32-bit Sun jvm
 - Windows Server 2003 R2 64-bit, using Visual Studio 2013, and 64-bit Sun jvm

+You can use on Mac OS X too, but you'll need to build from source.
+Tested on:
+- Mac OS X 10.11 64-bit  https://travis-ci.org/hughperkins/jeigen

 ## Linking to Jeigen

 You will need to add the following jars to the classpath: